Mic92/nixos-shell/README.md

 QEMU is started with user mode network by default.
-To use bridge network instead, set `virtualisation.qemu.networkingOptions` to something like `[ "-nic bridge,br=br0,model=virtio-net-pci,mac=11:11:11:11:11:11,helper=/run/wrappers/bin/qemu-bridge-helper" ]`.
+To use bridge network instead, set `virtualisation.qemu.networkingOptions` to something like `[ "-nic bridge,br=br0,model=virtio-net-pci,mac=11:11:11:11:11:11,helper=/run/wrappers/bin/qemu-bridge-helper" ]`. `/run/wrappers/bin/qemu-bridge-helper` is a NixOS specific path for qemu-bridge-helper on other Linux distributions it will be different.
 QEMU needs to be installed on the host to get `qemu-bridge-helper` with setuid bit set - otherwise you will need to start VM as root.
+On NixOS this can be achieved using `virtualisation.libvirtd.enable = true;`

 ## RAM